MaherKaram/snake-royale/README.md

 | Starting snake length |                   3 |
 | Power pie interval    | After 5 normal pies |

-### Controls

-Use the directional controls during a match to steer your snake.

-The server rejects invalid direction changes such as immediately reversing into the snake's own body.

 ### Winning

 A match ends when:

-* one player's health reaches zero,
+* one player's health reaches zero
-* both players reach zero health simultaneously, resulting in a draw, or
+* both players reach zero health simultaneously, resulting in a draw
-* the 120-second match timer expires.
+* the match timer expires

 If time expires, the player with more remaining health wins.
 Equal health results in a draw.